axibase/atsd/administration/monitoring.md

 # Monitoring

-ATSD performance metrics can be retrieved via JMX, file, or a http/JSON request.
+ATSD performance metrics can be retrieved via JMX, read from a plain text file, or retrieved from an HTTP endpoint in JSON format.

-These metrics are updated every 15 to 60 seconds and can be used to monitor the database state and the status of its individual components, such as the amount of data received, memory usage, and read/write activity.
+The metrics are updated at a regular interval and can be used to monitor the database state and the status of its individual components, such as the amount of data received, memory usage, and read/write throughput.

-You can retrieve, test, or view the metrics using the following methods:
+You can access the metrics using the following methods:

 * [JMX in JSON format](monitoring-metrics/json.md)
 * [JMX](monitoring-metrics/jmx.md)